gmc-code/PC-Microbit-Extension-backup/docs/classes/classes.rst

 Classes and Objects
 ----------------------

-| A Class is a code template, an object constructor, a blueprint for creating objects.
+| A Class is a code template, an object constructor, a blueprint for creating instances (objects).

 | The name of the class is in camel case. e.g. **LevelGame**.
 Each word is capitalized and there are no underscores.